 Closed-loop systems for reusing and recycling waste materials and energy play an important role in the long-term viability of agricultural food production.
-Applying strategic, circular economy principles across our operations is an integral component of our business model, prompting us to create new businesses dedicated fostering a more sustainable and resilient economy.
+Applying strategic, circular economy principles across our operations is an integral component of our business model, prompting us to create new businesses dedicated to this strategy.
+This integration supports economic growth by reducing operational costs and environmental footprints, ultimately fostering a more sustainable and resilient economy.